Orrin-Manning/WSL-Guide/README.md

 # Normie's Guide to Installing Linux Within Windows Using WSL

+My attempt at onboarding Linux newbies into the community and helping them get their sea legs in the scary black box.
+Many men have written this guide before me, and many have written it better, but this one is mine.

 ## Introduction

 Windows Subsystem for Linux (WSL), first released in 2016, is a compatibility